 Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

-In the autumn of 1982, Sunnyside Soft rented a small 10 by 10 feet booth at the San Francisco Civic Center.
-The second Applefest of the year was just about to open its doors to the public.
+In the early winter of 1982, Sunnyside Soft rented a small 10 by 10 feet booth at the San Francisco Civic Center.
+The last Applefest of the year was just about to open its doors to the public.
 The open-to-consumer show was a prime gathering for anything and everything Apple.
 Here software companies together with hardware suppliers would meet and show off their newest products and share their visions with the public.
 This was the perfect opportunity for the newly formed family and part-time operation conceived by Al Lowe and Mike MacChesney together with wifes Margareth and Ray Lynn, to showcase and market its two educational games, Dragon’s Keep and Bop-A-Bet, created in the months prior.

-The On-Line Systems booth was filled with its large portfolio of games, most playable on displays mounted so everybody passing by wouldn’t miss it.
+The On-Line Systems booth was filled with its large portfolio of games, most playable on displays prominently mounted so everybody passing by wouldn’t miss them.
 The booth had a huge photo mural of a Yosemite National Park waterfall.
 Ken and a hesitant Roberta had earlier sold 20% of the company to venture capitalist Jackie Morby of TA Associates.
 Becoming a real corporation required a unique company name and On-Line Systems was becoming Sierra-On-Line, with the famous Yosemite landmark, the Half Dome, as its logo.

-Sunnyside Soft’s small but well-visited booth had a couple of Apple II computers installed for people coming by to try out its two titles.
+Sunnyside Soft’s small but well-visited booth had a couple of Apple II computers installed for people coming by to try out the two titles.
 When Ken and Roberta toured the show floor they made their way by the booth and immediately became intrigued by how graphically similar the games looked to their own and very successful Hi-Res adventure games.
 They introduced themselves and ended up offering to buy the rights to the entire Sunnyside Soft product line, to market and publish through Sierra On-Line.

 Al Lowe’s second game, Bop-A-Bet, an educational game to teach kids letter recognition and alphabetization.